hyperspy/hyperspy/doc/user_guide/tools.rst

   :align:   center
   :width:   500

 The :py:meth:`~.signal.Signal.map` method can be automatically parallelized using the `IPython parallel computing clusters  <http://ipython.org/ipython-doc/dev/parallel>`_ capability.
+The cores must be started before, for instance in the Clusters tab of the ipython dashboard.

 .. code-block:: python